Special Education Services

 Jennifer Storey, General Teacher Consultant~Baldwin Heights Elementary, Walnut Hills Elementary and Flat River Academy

-Please access the link below for transition resources in Montcalm County, forms for teachers to use, transition law, helpful information for parents and other transition related information.
+Please access the links below for transition resources in Montcalm County including forms for teachers to use, transition law and helpful information for parents and other transition related information.